Rodrigo Díaz de Vivar y Mendoza, 1st Marquis of Cenete: Life

 Rodrigo was the illegitimate son of Cardinal Pedro González de Mendoza and Mencía de Lemos.
 He was a member of the powerful House of Mendoza family.
 Rodrigo was schooled by his father and his uncle Diego Hurtado de Mendoza y Quiñones, and was the brother of Diego Hurtado de Mendoza, 1st Count of Melito.

 Rodrigo began his military career in the Granada War under the command of his uncle, Íñigo López de Mendoza y Quiñones, the 2nd Count of Tendilla.

-In 1492, Rodrigo married Leonor de le Cerda in a secret wedding.
+In 1492, Rodrigo married Leonor de le Cerda, daughter of Luis de la Cerda y de la Vega, in a secret wedding.
 They would go on to live in the Castle of Jadraque which belonged to her family.
 After her death in 1497, he went to Italy where he became familiar with the architecture of the Italian Renaissance.

-After Rodrigo returned to Spain, he married a second time with María de Fonseca y Toledo, ignoring the express wishes of the Isabella I of Castile who forbade the marriage.
+After Rodrigo returned to Spain, he married a second time with María de Fonseca y Toledo, ignoring the express wishes of her family and Queen Isabella I of Castile who forbade the marriage.
 As punishment, he was incarcerated until the death of the queen in 1504.

 Upon his release from prison, he commissioned Lorenzo Vázquez de Segovia to build his wife the magnificent Castillo de La Calahorra in the Province of Granada.
 Before long, he left the palace for his dominions in Ayora in the Province of Valencia due to a confrontation between him and his uncle, Íñigo López de Mendoza y Quiñones.
 Rodrigo was favored in the dispute by Philip I of Castile and Íñigo by Ferdinand II of Aragon.
 Rodrigo moved permanently to Valencia after his brother was named Viceroy.
 He played an active political and military role in the quelling of the Revolt of the Brotherhoods.
 He there displayed great diplomatic skill which in turn kept him in Valencia even after the death of his brother.